Actively Recruiting

 You will not qualify if you...

-- Psychiatric disorders or seizures
+- Psychiatric disorders or history of seizures

-- Visual or hearing impairments, or tremors affecting balance
+- Visual or hearing impairments or tremors affecting balance

 - Other neuromuscular disorders